mmontossi/slugs/README.md

 ### Routes

-In routes use_slug? block will be use to determine when to sluggize:
+The logic of the use_slug? block is be used to determine when to sluggize:
 ```ruby
 admin_product_path product # => 'admin/products/34443'
 product_path product # => 'products/american-standard-strat'